Ssurf777/deploy_safetymap_streamlit/README.md

 # Visualization Application for National Police Agency Accident Statistics

 # Application Features
-Trend analysis of accidents per month by specifying conditions such as weather, time of day, weekday/weekend Visualization of accident locations under specified conditions Access to Google Street View of accident locations
+　◎Trend analysis of accidents per month by specifying conditions such as weather, time of day, weekday/weekend

+　◎Visualization of accident locations under specified conditions

+　◎Access to Google Street View of accident locations

 # Installation